YCAT Hans Keller Artists

 The Adelphi Quartet made this recording of Saffron Dusk at the Bibliotheksaal in Polling in Bavaria, and it was premiered at the Wigmore Hall in May 2021.
 Bushra El-Turk said afterwards, ‘I feel blessed to have had a really wonderful quartet who understood the piece and played it with such energy, feeling, depth and dedication.’

-The Cosman Keller Art & Music Trust is delighted to be supporting such remarkable young artists, in memory of Hans Keller, for whom the string quartet was the most purely musical form of composition and the closest to his heart.
+The Cosman Keller Art & Music Trust is very pleased to work together with YCAT to support such remarkable young artists, in memory of Hans Keller, for whom the string quartet was the most purely musical form of composition and the closest to his heart.
 Keller’s contribution to the development of the string quartet in the second half of the twentieth century was immense.
 He coached many of the leading British ensembles of the time and, during his 20 years at the BBC, not only developed performance opportunities and enabled the best quartet-playing to be heard, but also did much to broaden awareness of this remarkable repertoire.
 Through his own broadcast talks and lectures around the country he made an outstanding contribution to the education of the audience for chamber music, and he had a unique ability to speak meaningfully to both musicians and their public at the same time.
 He inspired many composers to write new works for string quartet, including Benjamin Britten, who dedicated his own Third String Quartet to the man who, he said, ‘knows more about the string quartet, and understands it better, than anybody alive.’

 Read more about Hans Keller and the string quartet